-In 2014, I was invited to serve on the jury for the Animpact festival in South Korea, because “Marcel, King of Tervuren” had won an award the year before.
-Shortly before the trip I told the students in my Experimental Animation class at MCAD that I was going to Seoul and they insisted, “You have to go to a K-Pop concert while you’re in Korea!”
+In 2014, I was invited to serve on the jury for the Animpact festival in South Korea, because Marcel, King of Tervuren had won an award the year before.
+Shortly before the trip I told my students at the Minneapolis College of Art and Design that I was going to Seoul and they insisted, “You have to go to a K-Pop concert while you’re in Korea!”

-After eighteen hours of flying (and a couple of “Transformers” movies on the plane) I arrived in an airport outside of Seoul.
+After eighteen hours of flying (and the entire series of Transformers movies on the plane) I landed in an airport outside of Seoul.
 The directors’ liaison from the festival was waiting at the international arrivals exit with a sign that read “T. Schroeder.”
 As I walked toward him, he regarded me with humor, introduced himself as ‘Jack’ and asked, “You look so young and handsome in the director’s photo you sent us.
 What happened?”
-A shy and tired Australian animator, also looking older than his director’s photo, shook my hand and said that he was Julian Frost.
-He had made the railroad safety piece “Dumb Ways to Die,” which had recently gone viral on YouTube.
-We waited together for two other guests to appear and then were driven into the city to our hotel.
+A tired Australian animator, also looking older than his director’s photo, shook my hand and said that he was Julian Frost.
+He had made the railroad safety spot Dumb Ways to Die, which had recently gone viral on YouTube.
+We waited together for two other guests to arrive and then were driven to our hotel.

-On the second day in Seoul, the jury members were returned to the hotel after lunch with instructions to be in the lobby at six; a bus would be waiting to take us to the opening ceremony of the festival.
-I sat down on my bed to read emails at three and woke with a start, seemingly just moments later, at six to the ringing of the hotel room phone.
+On the second day in Seoul, the jury members returned to the hotel after lunch with instructions to be in the lobby at six; a bus would be waiting to take us to the opening ceremony of the festival.
+I sat on my bed to read emails at three and woke with a start, seemingly just moments later, at six to the ringing of the hotel room phone.
 An agitated Jack was on the other end of the line.
 “Tom, we’re waiting for you in the lobby.
 We have to leave for the opening ceremony now!”
 I splashed water on my face, hastily pulled on a sweater and ran downstairs.

-We arrived at the theater complex that hosted the event and Sungjoo, the enthusiastic festival director, approached me and said, “Tom, I want you to cut cake with important guests of honor.”
+We arrived at the theater complex and Sungjoo, the enthusiastic festival director, approached me and said, “I want you to cut cake with important guests of honor.”
 He led me to a group of frowning men in suits, who bowed deeply.
-I stood in a line with the dignitaries, facing the crowd, holding a long samurai-like sword and eventually sliced the cake while a dozen pictures were simultaneously taken.
-After the photo op, still groggy from my unplanned nap, I located Julian and he laughed, “I think you’ve got your jumper on backwards.”
+I stood in a line with the dignitaries, facing the crowd, holding a long samurai-like sword and sliced the cake while a dozen simultaneous pictures were taken.
+After the photo op, still groggy from my involuntary nap, I located Julian and he laughed, “I think you’ve got your jumper on backwards.”

 “Roger, sorry I forgot to shake your hand at the net.
 I lost my head because I was so thrilled to win.”

-He shook my hand genially and said, “That’s okay, you played really well.
-Rafa gave you some tips, didn’t he?
+He shook my hand genially and said, “Rafa gave you some tips, didn’t he?
 Congratulations on winning the match.”

 I replied, “Congratulations on being Roger Federer.”
 We laughed together.